 If you head to Hayward later in Winter, the Birkie Trail is the route used for the Fat Bike Birkie, the country’s premier snow bike race.
 You can watch the March race or check out the trail anytime for fun.

-Fat tire bike rentals are available at many places, including New Moon Ski in Hayward, WI.
+Fat tire bike rentals, including New Moon Ski in Hayward, WI, are available everywhere.
 You can wind down after your adventure with an old-fashioned from any of Hayward’s supper clubs… a true Wisconsin tradition.

 Central Wisconsin Winter Getaways